Crop Extension Volunteer

 Peace Corps/Cameroon has enjoyed uninterrupted service since 1962.
-Living conditions in Cameroon vary greatly from Volunteer community to Volunteer community.
-We ask Volunteers to be flexible, resilient and willing to live in very modest conditions without electricity, running water, or connection to internet.
+Living conditions in Cameroon vary greatly from one Volunteer community to another.
+Volunteers must be flexible, resilient and willing to live in very modest conditions without electricity, running water, and limited access to the internet.

-Cameroon has restrictive laws that target same-sex sexual acts, which are punishable by imprisonment.
-Persons do not identify themselves as LGBTQ due to severe societal stigma.
+Cameroon has restrictive laws that target same-sex couples.
+Same sex acts are punishable by imprisonment.
+Cameroonians do not identify themselves as LGBTQ due to severe societal stigma.
 Volunteers will need to be mindful of these cultural norms and Cameroon-specific laws which means that LGBTQ Volunteers cannot serve openly.
-Peace Corps staff and currently serving Volunteers will identify support mechanisms for incoming trainees, provide support to a diverse group of Volunteers, including Lesbian, Gay, Bisexual, or Transgender (LGBT) individuals.
-LGBT Volunteers serve successfully in Cameroon.
+Peace Corps staff and currently serving Volunteers will share support mechanisms for incoming trainees, provide support to a diverse group of Volunteers.
+LGBTQ Volunteers serve successfully in Cameroon.
 Please refer to the Local Laws and Special Circumstances of the U.S. Department of State’s travel page for more information.

-Job location - You will work in small rural village with no electricity, limited access to or an inconsistent supply of electricity and water.
-At your assigned site you will use pidgin English, French, or a local language.
+Job location - Volunteers will work in a small rural village with limited access to, or an inconsistent supply of electricity and indoor plumbing.

-Working Hours - A typical farming day starts early in the morning (6:00 am and may extend to late afternoon (4:00 pm) depending on the farm location, farming season and weather.
-Your working environment will be field-based in a rural location which is different from an office setting.
+Work Schedule - A typical farming day starts early in the morning (6:00 am and may extend to late afternoon (4:00 pm)) depending on the farm location, farming season, and weather.
+The work environment will be field-based in a rural location which is different from an office setting.

-Cultural Attitudes and Customs in the Workplace - Your cultural and linguistic integration is critically important for your success as a volunteer.
-Accordingly, you will need to eat local food, speak local language(s), and fully participate in ceremonies such as funerals and weddings.
+Cultural Attitudes and Customs in the Workplace - Cultural and linguistic integration is critically important for success as a Volunteer.
+Accordingly, Volunteers eat local food, speak local language(s), and fully participate in ceremonies such as funerals and weddings.

-Dress Code - You will quickly observe that dress is very important to Cameroonians.
+Dress Code – Appropriate ways of dressing are very important to Cameroonians.
 As a farm planner, coordinator and facilitator, you will have to be mindful about the way you dress and your dress code will vary depending on the occasion.
 For instance, during farm visits, you can wear pants/jeans, a long sleeves shirt, and rain boots.
-In official and other ceremonies, you need to dress in business casual style or in locally tailored outfits.
+In official and other ceremonies, business casual or locally tailored outfits are more appropriate.

 Learn more about the Volunteer experience in Cameroon: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.